A Death in the Family (comics): Initial

 The first three chapters of "A Death in the Family" sold out quickly, and according to Starlin, the storyline was DC's bestselling comic of 1988.
 The storyline drew coverage in news outlets including USA Today, Reuters, and the Deseret News.
 Many reports did not mention that Jason was not the original Robin.
 As an editor at Marvel Comics, O'Neil had received angry mail from fans when characters such as Phoenix and Elektra were killed, so he was prepared for reader backlash to Jason's death.
 However, "A Death in the Family" created much more controversy, as Robin was one of DC's most iconic characters and the Marvel deaths had occurred during a period of recession in comics.

 O'Neil spent the days following Batman #428's publication "doing nothing but talking on the radio.
 I thought it would get us some ink here and there and maybe a couple of radio interviews.
-I had no idea—nor did anyone else—it would have the effect it did."
+I had no idea—nor did anyone else—it would have the effect it did".
 After three days, Peggy May, DC's publicity manager, ordered O'Neil to stop talking to the media.
 She also barred anyone from discussing the story on television.
 Though initially confused, O'Neil came to appreciate May's order because he did not want the public to see him as "the guy who killed Robin".
 Assistant editor Dan Raspler was chastised by DC's then-executive vice president Paul Levitz for referring to "A Death in the Family" as a "stunt" in an interview.

 Jason's death divided fans at the time.
 Many readers celebrated, some hoping it meant that Dick could become Robin again.
 Others lamented how bloodthirsty comic book readers were.
-O'Neil and the Batman team received hate mail and angry phone calls; according to O'Neil, the calls ranged from "'You bastard,' to tearful grandmothers saying, 'My grandchild loved Robin and I don't know what to tell him.'"
+O'Neil and the Batman team received hate mail and angry phone calls; according to O'Neil, the calls ranged from "'You bastard', to tearful grandmothers saying, 'My grandchild loved Robin and I don't know what to tell him.'"
 Frank Miller was critical, calling the story "the most cynical thing [DC] has ever done ... fans can call in to put the axe to a little boy's head.
 To me the whole killing of Robin thing was probably the ugliest thing I've seen in comics".
-NPR cultural critic Glen Weldon found the criticism to be ironic, as it was Miller who came up with the idea of the Joker killing Jason in The Dark Knight Returns.
+NPR cultural critic Glen Weldon found the criticism ironic, as it was Miller who came up with the idea of the Joker killing Jason in The Dark Knight Returns.